 Do you put in the hours practicing and feel like your game is in good shape, only to feel anxious and under-perform in competitions?
 Do you know you have the skills to play at a higher level but there’s something deep down that pulls you back to your normal level of play?
 If so, I’ve got a solution for you to play more fearless golf.

-Performance anxiety is a sign that your “subconscious” mind is at work, doing its best to keep you in your “comfort zone” and away from potential threats – even if the only “danger” is nothing worse than playing poorly and shooting a high score.
+Performance anxiety is a sign that your “autonomic” system is at work, doing its best to keep you in you away from potential threats – even if the only “danger” is nothing worse than shooting a high score.

-When it senses that danger or uncertainty might lie ahead, the subconscious mind creates those uncomfortable feelings and anxiety, in the hope that you submit to them and change direction.
-But, as you know, in order to succeed and play well, you will have to manage those feelings and performance anxiety, and not let them affect your play.
+When it senses that danger or uncertainty might lie ahead, the autonomic system starts those uncomfortable feelings and anxiety, in the hope that you submit to them and change direction.
+But, as you know, in order to succeed and play well, you will have to manage those feelings and performance anxiety, and push forward.

-In addition to good stress management techniques, there is another way to prevent your subconscious mind from triggering “the stress response” and instead, allow you to play fearless golf when it counts.
+In addition to good relaxation techniques for golf, there is another way to allow you to play fearless golf when it counts.

 This technique (which can be done at home) is used by many of the worlds most successful business leaders and athletes to overcome their fears, increase self-belief and their confidence in what is possible.

 Develop positive habits – change the way you “automatically” behave

 Improve your swing – it’s been proven that the brain can learn physical skills in the absence of actual movement

 Get your mind ready for action